1224AmOgH/DSO_Blog/seminar_blog_full.md

 **Overview**

-<p>"YOLO" stands for You Only Look Once, a deep learning architecture designed for real-time object detection.
+<p style="text-align: justify;"> "YOLO" stands for You Only Look Once, a deep learning architecture designed for real-time object detection.
 YOLO models scan an image in one pass, identifying both the presence and position of objects with bounding boxes.
 It is fast, accurate and well suited to applications where both speed and spatial awareness matter like identifying galaxies and nebulae in telescope images. </p>

 **How It Was Implemented**